 I will receive a lot of financial aid my first year of college, but I won’t get it again after my freshman year.

-While some colleges might use the “bait and switch” approach to award financial aid, this will not happen at ASU.
-What will affect your eligibility are things like an increase in income, a decrease in unusual expenses, a change in the number of people in your home or the number of people in your family enrolled in college.
+ASU financial aid eligibility criteria are applied in the same way every year.
+Things like an increase in income, a decrease in unusual expenses, a change in the number of people in your home or the number of people in your family enrolled in college effect your eligibility.
 So unless your application changes or you miss application deadlines, your financial aid will remain comparable each year you’re in college.

 Students are saddled with debt once they graduate.